LaunchAcademy/week-5-objection-sc-review-clinic/README.md

 ## Todo
-* reskin for musicians, commit/branch for SC review reference
+* DONE reskin for musicians, commit/branch for SC review reference
 * evaluate instructions for minor differences to make, commit
 * generate finished code for codebase => branch commit
 * remove code for new base